Proud Canadian Company

 Housing Supply a Continuous Problem

-Canada’s surging mortgage rates are straining homebuyers’ borrowing capacity, with the mortgage stress test reaching new heights.
-These same concerns are driving many Canadians to enter the housing market during this period of surging rates to avoid even higher rates in the future as our housing supply dwindles.
+Concerns have been raised about the future housing supply and its potential impact on affordability.
+The value of residential real estate may continue to rise despite higher interest rates.
+Canada’s mortgage rates are straining homebuyers’ borrowing capacity, and the mortgage stress test adds to the challenges buyers face.
+These same concerns are driving many Canadians to enter the housing market now to avoid even higher borrowing costs and home prices in the future as our housing supply dwindles.

 Mortgages Squeeze Household Budgets